Contingencyplana/picture_books_ai_1/glossary.md

 ### Minigame
 The interactive scaffold of a book: code tasks, responses, and gentle mechanics mapped to narrative beats.

+### Mirrorstanza
+A **design lens inside a Treasury**: the four Roadstanzas (Q1–Q4) are planned to **mirror or echo** one another thematically or mechanically.
+Not a separate deliverable or count unit—just a patterning device used in planning and review to keep the quartet-of-quartets cohesive.

 ### Page Contract
 Strict per-page shape and regex rules (title, story lines, `// Code Task`, `[Illustration: …]`).
 Enforced by `lint_pages.ps1` and validated by the stub checker.